mikeyfarina/Sampler/README.md

 Web Audio API / AudioContext

-Working: pass local audio file into loadAudioFile("../local/path") and sound will play on every pad each time it is clicked
+Working: decodes array of audio file urls and loads each sample onto the next pad, after clicking the start button

 To-Do: -allow user to upload each pads sound through a button on pad